-- 7. Reinforce and closely monitor personal hygiene and hand hygiene practices. - a.
-Wash hands properly and frequently.
-Many diseases and conditions are spread by not washing hands with soap and clean, running water.
-Refer to SOP 1 Washing Hands. - b.
-Apply the "no bare hand contact" rule.
-Wear single-use food gloves when handling ready-to-eat foods.
-As a best practice, wear single-use gloves when handling or delivering all foods. - c.
-As a best practice, wear a disposable apron when handling or delivering foods. - d.
-Strongly reinforce health and hygiene activities.
-Refer to SOP 3 Personal Hygiene. - 8.
-Avoid touching eyes, nose, or mouth.
-Follow appropriate coughing and sneezing etiquette.
-Cough or sneeze using a disposable tissue or elbow, followed by proper handwashing at all times. - 9.
-Allow only program staff, custodial staff, and approved volunteers to enter program areas. - 10.
+- 7. Allow only program staff, custodial staff, and approved volunteers to enter program areas. - 8.
 Routinely clean and disinfect high-touch nonfood-contact surfaces, such as door handles, light switches, phones, keyboards, tray slides, etc. Disinfecting works by using chemicals to kill germs on surfaces.
 Disinfectants are chemical products that destroy or inactivate germs. - a.
 Use properly diluted household bleach solutions, alcohol solutions with at least 70% alcohol, and/or EPA-registered disinfectants. - b.
-Disinfecting solutions can be transferred to the spray bottle for easier application to areas that need to be disinfected. - c.
+Disinfecting solutions can be transferred to a properly labeled spray bottle for easier application to areas that need to be disinfected. - c.
 Allow the disinfectant to remain in contact with the surface for the appropriate amount of time.
 Follow manufacturer's instructions for contact time. - d.
 Diluted household bleach disinfecting solutions can be used if appropriate for the surface.
-Prepare by mixing 1/3rd cup bleach per gallon of warm water, wearing glove and eye protections and mixing in a well-ventilated area.
-Contact time for a chlorine bleach solution is about 5 minutes. - 11.
+Prepare by mixing 1/3rd cup bleach per gallon of warm water, wearing gloves and eye protection, and mixing in a well-ventilated area.
+Contact time for a chlorine bleach solution is about 5 minutes. - 9.
 Clean and sanitize food contact surfaces before and after each use.
-See SOP 7 Cleaning and Sanitizing Food Contact Surfaces. - 12.
-Handle program wastes properly. - 13.
-Discontinue use of share table options temporarily. - 14.
-As part of overall emergency preparedness, maintain an updated contact list of key partners at the State and local levels. - 15.
-Keep staff, customers, and other stakeholders informed with current and reliable information. - 16.
+See SOP 7 Cleaning and Sanitizing Food Contact Surfaces. - 10.
+Handle program wastes properly. - 11.
+Discontinue use of share table options temporarily. - a.
+As part of overall emergency preparedness, maintain an updated contact list of key partners at the State and local levels. - b.
+Keep staff, customers, and other stakeholders informed with current and reliable information. - c.
 Work in cooperation with school administration and media to communicate importance of preventative measures, such as handwashing, for all school staff and students.